dloewen2/helm-charts/charts/keycloak/README.md

 ### Using Custom Themes and Providers

 The Keycloak deployment automatically mounts empty directories at `/opt/keycloak/themes` and `/opt/keycloak/providers`.
 You can use initContainers to copy custom themes and providers into these directories.

+To disable this feature, set preserveThemes = true, preserveProviders = true.
+This will keep the original themes and providers respectively intact.

 **Example: Adding custom themes and providers with an initContainer**